learning-layers/TagRec/README.md

  address = {New York, NY, USA},
 }`

 ## Publications
+* D. Kowald, S. Pujari and E. Lex: Temporal Effects on Hashtag Reuse in Twitter: A Cognitive-Inspired Hashtag Recommendation Approach (preprint will be available soon), In Proc. of WWW, 2017
+* D. Kowald and E. Lex: [The Influence of Frequency, Recency and Semantic Context on the Reuse of Tags in Social Tagging Systems](https://arxiv.org/pdf/1604.00837v1.pdf), In Proc. of Hypertext, 2016
-* C. Trattner, D. Kowald, P. Seitlinger, S. Kopeinik, S. and T. Ley: [Modeling Activation Processes in Human Memory to Predict the Use of Tags in Social Bookmarking Systems](http://www.christophtrattner.info/pubs/bll_journal_final.pdf), Journal of Web Science, 2016.
+* C. Trattner, D. Kowald, P. Seitlinger, S. Kopeinik and T. Ley: [Modeling Activation Processes in Human Memory to Predict the Use of Tags in Social Bookmarking Systems](http://www.christophtrattner.info/pubs/bll_journal_final.pdf), Journal of Web Science, 2016.
 * D. Kowald and E. Lex: [Evaluating Tag Recommender Algorithms in Real-World Folksonomies: A Comparative Study](http://dl.acm.org/citation.cfm?id=2799664), In Proceedings of the 9th ACM Conference on Recommender Systems (RecSys 2015), ACM, New York, NY, USA, 2015.
 * S. Larrain, C. Trattner, D. Parra, E. Graells-Garrido and K. Norvag: [Good Times Bad Times: A Study on Recency Effects in Collaborative Filtering for Social Tagging](http://www.christophtrattner.info/pubs/recsys2015b.pdf), In Proceedings of the 9th ACM Conference on Recommender Systems (RecSys 2015), ACM, New York, NY, USA, 2015.
 * P. Seitlinger, D. Kowald, S. Kopeinik, I. Hasani-Mavriqi, T. Ley, and Elisabeth Lex: [Attention Please!
 A Hybrid Resource Recommender Mimicking Attention-Interpretation Dynamics](http://arxiv.org/pdf/1501.07716v1.pdf).
 In Proc. of WWW'2015 Companion.
 ACM.
 2015